Manaslu Circuit Trek Key Highlights

 Manaslu Conservation Area Project (MCAP Permit)

 This permit is required from Philm, where the Manaslu Conservation Area starts.
-The price is USD30 year-round for any days you spend inside the conservation area.
+The price is USD 30 year-round for any days you spend inside the conservation area.

 Annapurna Conservation Area Project (ACAP Permit)